-The Business Plan will form a basis for the RIC's assessment of the proposed revenue requirement and resulting determination of proposed prices to be applied over the regulatory control period in accordance with the requirements of the RIC Act.
+An integral part of this process is the development and submission of a Business Plan by WASA in support of the exercise of setting price limits and other associated decisions.
+The Business Plan will form the basis for the RIC's assessment of the proposed revenue requirement and resulting determination of proposed prices to be applied over the regulatory control period in accordance with the requirements of the RIC Act.